Rules of the race

 Participation in the event is entirely at your own risk and by entering the event participants acknowledge that we shall not be liable for death, injury, loss or damage arising from participation in the event save to the extent that it is caused by our negligence.

-Closing date for entries: 29th January 2017 or when the race limit of 13,000 has been reached.
+Closing date for entries: when the race limit has been reached.

-If you change your address or your email address before the 29th January 2017 you must notify us to amend your details.
+If you change your address or your email address before 25th January 2024 you must notify us to amend your details.
 E-mail us at firstname.lastname@example.org

 Timing chips will be attached to your running number, which will be sent in your pack.

-Animals will not be permitted on the Vitality Brighton Half Marathon course.
+Animals will not be permitted on the Brighton Half Marathon course.
 We are unable to allow guide dogs on the course but can offer a free place to guide runners.
-E-mail us at email@example.com
+Email us at email@example.com

 The moment you enter our race we start to incur administration costs and banking charges, simply in processing your entry and payment.
 We also incur further charges in administering cancellations and processing refund payments.